10% ON ORDER OVER 500$ CODE: WEB-10

 Continental IceContact XTRM

-Designed for extreme icy conditions, the IceContact XTRM delivers outstanding grip at very low temperatures — ideal for harsh Canadian winters.
+Engineered for extreme winter conditions, the IceContact XTRM delivers exceptional traction at very low temperatures — ideal for icy Canadian roads.

 Weaknesses: Louder and stiffer on wet pavement.